-Whether you are building a new home or remodeling your current kitchen, buying new cabinets can be a major and costly decision.
-With flat panel doors and Euro-style cabinets becoming more popular, there are some interesting options out there for homeowners who are looking to save some money on a remodel.
+Whether building a new home or remodeling your kitchen, buying new cabinets can be a major and costly decision.
+With flat panel doors and Euro-style cabinets becoming more popular, some interesting options exist for homeowners looking to save some money on a remodel.

-Rather than replacing their kitchen cabinets outright, many people are looking to options where they can cover their existing cabinets and doors with an artificial surface.
+Rather than replacing their kitchen cabinets outright, many people are looking for options that allow them to cover their existing cabinets and doors with an artificial surface.
 Thermofoil, Laminate, and Melamine are all materials that can be affixed to the surface of wood or MDF doors to give them new life.

 a1

-The prices on all of these options vary, but interestingly enough, you don’t seem to save that much more than you would by simply buying new cabinets with these affordable surfacing options.
+The prices on these options vary, but interestingly enough, you don’t seem to save that much more than you would by buying new cabinets with these affordable surfacing options.

 Thermofoil